tzkt623/TezcatEngine-Tiny/README.md

 ## **Issue**

-- [ ] Model loading is not perfect, and there will be fail to load
 - [ ] PBR Shader some issues now
-- [ ] Refactoring resoure loader and managers
 - [ ] ShaderEditor has some issues now
 - [ ] Disabled multithreading mode for now